 General idea: Put two images of the same thing into spatial alignment.
 Figure out how to "superimpose" them.
-Image registration applications can be divided into 4 main groups according to the manner of image acquisition:
+There are two typical goals of image registration:

-- 1. Different viewpoints (multiview analysis): Aim is to gain a larger 2D view or a 3D representation of the scene. - Remote sensing mosaicing - 2.
-Different times (multitemporal analysis): Aim is to find and evaluate changes. - Remote sensing images from one year compared to ones from the next year.
-Land use surveys.
-Slightly different area covered, different orientation angle, illumination, crops, etc. - Medical images: - CT chest scans taken 6 months apart: has the tumor gone away or gotten worse?
-Some difficulties: Different lung sizes because breath size not the same, patient positioning not the same, etc. - Measurement in change of volume of bone grafts - Subtraction angiography - Security monitoring (change detection), fingerprints - 3.
-Different sensors (multimodal analysis): Aim is to integrate information obtained from different sources. - Medical images depicting different characteristics (x-ray attenuation, echogenicity, radioactivity, MR signal) are often complementary from a diagnostic standpoint.
-For example, low resolution SPECT (single positron emission computed tomography) image showing metabolic function could be superimposed on high resolution MR image showing anatomy. - 4.
-Scene-to-model registration: Aim is to localize the acquired image in the scene/model and/or to compare them. - Guidance systems: compare an image of the ground with a map or cleaned reference image - Manufacturing: Quality control for printed circuit boards: alignment of candidate board image with ideal image to look for defects - Medical: comparison of patient image with digital anatomical atlas
+- 1. Comparative analysis: measure changes in an object over time, or measure differences between two similar things (test image and standard) - (a) Aerial images: - LANDSAT images from one year compared to ones from the next year.
+Slightly different area covered, different orientation angle, illumination, crops, etc. - Guidance systems: compare an image of the ground with a stored reference image - (b) Medical images: - CT chest scans taken 6 months apart: has the tumor gone away or gotten worse?
+Some difficulties: Different lung sizes because breath size not the same, patient positioning not the same, etc. - Measurement in change of volume of bone grafts - Subtraction angiography - (c) Manufacturing: - Quality control for printed circuit boards: alignment of candidate board image with ideal image to look for defects - IC fabrication: alignment of masks and wafers - 2.
+Composite analysis: combine complementary information about an object coming from multiple devices - Medical images depicting different characteristics (x-ray attenuation, echogenicity, radioactivity, MR signal) are often complementary from a diagnostic standpoint.
+For example, low resolution SPECT (single positron emission computed tomography) image showing metabolic function could be superimposed on high resolution MR image showing anatomy.